FMOpee/WGSS/README.md

 ## Functionality

 This package includes the following functionality:
-1. Bengali preprocessor (tokenizes a document and removes stopword)
-2. Bengali stopwords (returns a list of bengali stopwords)
-3. Curated Bengali Summarization Dataset (returns 250 articles each with 2 summaries curated by two different person)
-4. Sentence vectorizer (replaces each word of a sentence with their word vector embedding using fasttext)
-5. Sentence similarity (returns the similarity between two sentences). ***This is the main contribution of the paper***
+1. Sentence similarity (returns the similarity between two sentences). ***This is the main contribution of the paper***
-6. Bengali summarizer (returns an extractive summary of an input)
+2. Bengali summarizer (returns an extractive summary of an input)

 ## Installation